-Environmental air monitoring shall be conducted at locations and frequencies that will accurately characterize any airborne asbestos fiber and/or lead dust concentrations.
+Environmental air monitoring shall be conducted at locations and frequencies that will accurately characterize any airborne asbestos fiber concentrations.
 Sample locations will be based on Judgmental Sampling:

 • Judgmental Sampling - The subjective selection of sampling locations based on historical information, visual inspection, and the best professional judgment of the sampler.